giordamaug/WisardLibrary/README.md

 WiSARD in Python
 ----------------------

-To use WiSARD in your Python scripts:
+To use WiSARD in your Python scripts you need to have python 2.7 (or later) installed on your system, plus the following
+modules:
+1) Numpy
+2) Ctools

+Once you have set the python programming framework, you can use the following simple script to start using WiSARD.

 ```
 from wisard import *